Multiplication operators on the Bergman space of bounded domains in C^d: -removable sets

-For (ii), Corollary \ref{removst3} and its proof show that if $F$ is a holomorphic proper map on $\Omega,$ then $ F^{-1}(F(E))$ is relatively closed, and is locally contained in a zero variety.
-Then by the same discussion as above, $\Omega - F^{-1}(F(E))$ is connected. \end{proof}
+To prove (ii), by Corollary \ref{removst3} and its proof, we have that if $F$ is a holomorphic proper map on $\Omega,$ then $ F^{-1}(F(E))$ is relatively closed, and is a {local} zero variety.
+Then by the same argument above, we conclude that $\Omega \setminus\!
+F^{-1}(F(E))$ is connected. \end{proof}